 Established in 1986, Onetahua Marae in Golden Bay is used by the whole community for tangi, hui and wananga, and as an educational base.

 It is the home marae for three local iwi: Ngati Rarua, Ngati Tama, and Te Ātiawa, but it operates as a multicultural marae with the wider involvement of the whole community.
 The protocol there is Taranaki Kawa.

-"Onetahua" is the Māori name for Farewell Spit and translated means "heaped up sand".
+"Onetahua" is the Māori name for the nearby Farewell Spit and is translated as "heaped up sand".

-The wharenui (meeting house) was opened in January 2001, and is named 'Te Ao Marama' meaning a new light, referring to a new, inclusive way forward.
+The whare tipuna (meeting house) was opened in January 2001, and is named 'Te Ao Marama' meaning a new light, referring to a new, inclusive way forward.
 The inside of the wharenui is a mix of traditional and modern styles, as befits a relatively new, multicultural marae.